Jisc Collections

 Step 5

-Confirm that “Yes, I wish to publish open access as per the agreement” and complete the Journal Publishing Agreement.
+Confirm that “Yes, I wish to publish open access as per the agreement” is checked, and complete the Journal Publishing Agreement.

 Step 6